ESA-EarthCODE/portal/pages/ecosystem.md

 ## Accessible Computation - ESA and Partner Cloud Computing Platforms

 EarthCODE offers accessible computation resources for Earth Science.
 Thematic and generic cloud computing platforms from ESA and partnering initiatives are integrated in the EarthCODE federation, offering tailored and powerful development environments, access to EO data collections, and AI capabilities.
+Scientific projects can request sponsorship to utilize these resources from ESA's [Network of Resources](https://nor-discover.org/).

 Integrated platforms are accessible via <a href="https://workspace.earthcode.eox.at/" target="_blank">Single Sign On (SSO)</a>.